When Priorities Make an Unexpected Shift in Your Life

 There is enormous value in making a record of what you’re dealing with ahead of time.
 About two years before any of this happened, I had a brainstorm to record my mom giving me a “tour” of everything in the condo.
 Neat as a pin, no clutter anywhere.
 But it was also packed to the gills.
 Mom often apologized in advance for how much she knew she’d be leaving for me to deal with, and yet was unable to part with any of it despite my encouragement.

-Note: This was probably the smartest thing I did: Having my mom go through her belongings and share the stories behind them—where they came from, what they meant to her, which ones I should try to sell—while I recorded it with my iPad.
+Note: This was probably the smartest thing I did: Having my mom go through her belongings and share the stories behind them—where they came from, what they meant to her, which ones I should try to sell—while I recorded it on video with my iPad.
 Even smarter was doing this a couple years before I needed this information!

 So before I started my later commutes between Albuquerque and south Florida, I watched the videos a couple of times and made elaborate notes of the things that had financial or sentimental value, where she had bought this or who had given her that, or even what certain things were or were for.
 This was immensely helpful in sorting what to move and keep from what to donate or try to sell.